jazzband/website/docs/news/2026/03/14/10-years-of-jazzband.md

 summary: A retrospective on 10 years of Jazzband – the stats, the stories,
          and what actually happened.

+!!! note "TL;DR"

-**TL;DR:** 3,135 members, 84 projects, 150M+ PyPI downloads/month,
+    3,135 members, 84 projects, 150M+ PyPI downloads/month, 1,312
-1,312 releases.
+    releases.
 Read on for what worked, what didn't, and what actually happened behind the numbers.

 Jazzband is [sunsetting](/news/2026/03/14/sunsetting-jazzband).
 Before moving on, here's a look at what 10 years of cooperative coding actually